Blendify/blender-manual/blender_docs/manual/getting_started/basics/interface/window_system/console_window.rst

    Starting Blender from a Linux console window and subsequent messages.

-The Blender *Console Window* in Linux will generally only be visible on the Desktop if Blender is started from a Linux Terminal as Blender uses the *Console Window* it is started from to display Console output.
+The Blender *Console Window* in Linux will generally only be visible on the desktop if Blender is started from a terminal, as Blender outputs to the *Console Window* it is started from.

-Depending on your Desktop Environment setup, a Blender icon may appear on your desktop or an entry for Blender added to your menu after you install Blender.
+Depending on your desktop environment setup, a Blender icon may appear on your desktop or an entry for Blender added to your menu after you install Blender.
-When you start Blender using a Desktop icon or menu entry rather than a Terminal window, the Blender *Console Window* text will most likely be hidden on the Terminal that your `XWindows <http://en.wikipedia.org/wiki/Xwindows>`__ server was started from.
+When you start Blender using a desktop icon or menu entry rather than a Terminal window, the Blender *Console Window* text will most likely be hidden on the Terminal that your `XWindows <http://en.wikipedia.org/wiki/Xwindows>`__ server was started from.

 This screenshot shows Blender started from a Linux Terminal and the resulting console text being printed to it.
 This example shows that when Blender was started it was unable to access a library related to the Pulseaudio sound server.
-When Blender closed, it saved the recovery file to */tmp/quit.blend*.
+When Blender closed, it saved the recovery file to ``/tmp/quit.blend``.

 MacOS